akirbaes/Pixel-Font/README.md

 If you are unhappy with the result, you can still provide the accented characters yourself.

+## Generated files:

+* YourFont.ini will contain basic font options (horizontal and vertical separations, size of space character, case changes, used spacing/kerning arlgorithm).

+* YourFont.json will contain the position of every letter in YourFont.png in the form of 'A' : [x, y, width, height] where 'A' is a string of length 1, plus some other data (background color, max width and height).

+*  YourFont.Kern\* will contain the offset for each kerning pair it detected in the form of "AZ" : offset where "AZ3 is a string of length 2.
+To add to the horizontal separation found in YourFont.ini and the width of the character found in YourFont.json.

 ## Other secrets:

-- put "mono" in the file name to force the font to work as a monospace font.
-The width uses the widest available character.
+- Fixed Width mode uses the widest available character at hsep=0.

+- Hsep is not added to space size.

-- the font character size is aligned horizontally based on the leftmost and rightmost pixel for each character.
+- The font character size is aligned horizontally based on the leftmost and rightmost pixel for each character.
 If you want some control over the alignment, put "aligned" in the file name to align based on the pixel accross all characters that is the most on the left.

-- the .json file of your font's name is automatically generated the first time you use it.
+- The .json file of your font's name is automatically generated the first time you use it.
 It contains all the positions of your characters (x,y,w,h), and the background color.
 You can edit it if you still feel that the automatic cropping failed.

+- Same for the kerning values, but they are only re-generated if you click "Save Options".

 ----